 When Ryan and I hiked up our first mountain earlier this year – Sugar Loaf – I never dreamed that our second mountain hike attempt would the UK’s largest!
 But here we are; sadly due to the weather conditions it was dangerous and we only hiked up for an hour! 🙁

 I was grateful for the hiking gear we brought with us!
-Especially the two base layers sent to us by before our trip.
-They kept us warn and dry as we hiked up part of Ben Nevis.
-Although Ryan’s was a little tight and mine was baggy in the arms.
+Especially the two base layers sent to us by Sub Zero * before our trip.
+They kept us warm and dry as we hiked up part of Ben Nevis.

 Bellies filled, we headed to our accommodation for the night.
 Glamping pods in Kinlochleven.
 They promised a mountain view from the pods and we were not disappointed.